-WARNING When the "A" is followed immediately by an "X", this indicates either:

-- · FR recorded data was amended and saved using software not subject to IGC approval, or - a PR was used, in which case a written declaration is required. - a non-certified device or software was used to create an .igc file, hence the file must be ignored.
+WARNING When the "A" is followed immediately by an "X".
+This indicates that either the FR recorded data was amended and saved using software not subject to IGC approval, or a noncertified device or software was used to create an .igc file, hence the file must be ignored.